 In recent years, Santorini has become an increasingly popular destination in the Greek Cyclades.
-And upon visiting, I can now say that its for good reason.
-More than just a tropical destination, the sheer drop of the cliffs and the mass of white dwellings that seem to stack on top of one another, seemingly on the precipice of rolling into the waves below, is an astonishing sight to behold.
+And upon visiting, I can now say that it’s for good reason.
+The sheer drop of the cliffs and the mass of white dwellings atop of one another, seemingly on the precipice of rolling into the waves below, is an astonishing sight to behold.

 Our first night on the island was spent in the southern town of Perissa, home to a black sand beach typical to volcanic islands.

-The larger and more tourist-laden towns of Fira and Oia are towards the middle and northern tip of the island respectively, so eating in the southern parts can be make for more of an authentic and economical Greek dining experience.
+Compared to eating in the larger and more tourist-laden towns of Fira and Oia, eating here can be make for more of an authentic and economical Greek dining experience.

 Perrissian locals swear by Fratzeskos Fish Tavern by the main beach of town.

 Make sure to stop by for an early dinner (7pm by Greek standards), or make a reservation during the busier summer months.

 Dakos, left, made of soaked dried bread or barley rusk, topped with chopped tomatoes and feta, drizzled with olive oil and oregano.
 Small dishes meant to be shared in Greece are known as mezes, similar to the Spanish tapas.
 This particular mezes was definitely one of my favorites during the trip.
 A must-try.